QueueClassic/queue_classic/README.md

 # queue_classic
-A simple, efficient worker queue for Ruby & PostgreSQL
+A simple, efficient worker queue for Ruby & PostgreSQL.

+Why this over something like Resque.
+Two reasons:

+1. Your jobs can be equeued in the same transaction as other modifications to the database, and will only be processed when everything is commited.
+This is a hard pattern to develop around for queues done outside your database
+2. Less things to run, if you don't already have Redis or a dedicated queue in your stack.

 [![CircleCI](https://circleci.com/gh/QueueClassic/queue_classic/tree/master.svg?style=svg)](https://circleci.com/gh/QueueClassic/queue_classic/tree/master)